amitjagini/amitjagini/README.md

 - 👋 Hi, I’m @amitjagini
 - 👀 I’m interested in Math and Coding
-- 🌱 I’m currently learning C language and HTML
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 7842210197

 <!---